Saudi Aramco sees third-quarter income rise to $30.4 billion

 The third-quarter earnings from the oil giant, which listed a sliver of its shares three years ago, represented an improvement from the same quarter before the pandemic in 2019, which brought in $21.3 billion.

-Shares of Aramco had traded slightly up before the announcement on Riyadh’s Tadawul stock market, with a share costing 37.75 riyals, or $10.06.
+Shares of Aramco jumped some 1% on the announcement, with a share costing 37.95 riyals, or $10.12 on Riyadh’s Tadawul stock market.
 Its market capitalization of $2 trillion makes it one of the world’s most valuable companies.

 Aramco declared a dividend of $18.8 billion in the third quarter, in line with its target, which will be paid in the fourth quarter.
 The company has said it would stick by a pledge to pay a $75 billion dividend, nearly all of which will go to the Saudi government, which owns around 98% of the company.